Training

 Timing

 12:00 (UTC+3), 9 July: the virtual infrastructure for the first scenario will become available.
-The Blue Teams will have 1 hour to prepare.
+The blue teams will have 1 hour to prepare.

 12:00 (UTC+3), 9 July: the virtual infrastructure for the first scenario will become available.
-The Blue Teams will have 1 hour to prepare.
+The blue teams will have 1 hour to prepare.

-13:00 (UTC+3): the Red Team will start a simulated attack on the Blue Teams’ training infrastructure.
+13:00 (UTC+3): the red team will start a simulated attack on the blue teams’ training infrastructure.
 The first scenario will run for 4 hours.

 17:00 (UTC+3): the participants will be given their credentials and access to the second scenario, including the necessary materials.
 They will have 19 hours to go through the scenario, which should ideally include breaks.